foldright/cffu/README.md

 - `CfParallelUtils.thenPar*` methods, aka. `Then-Multi-Data(thenPar*) Methods`

 In business logic, collections should be used to hold multiple data rather than arrays;
-if business logic holds multiple data in array type, it can be easily converted to collection type, such as through the method [`Arrays.asList(...)`](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/Arrays.html#asList(T...)).
+if business logic holds multiple data in array type, it can be easily converted to the collection type, such as through the method [`Arrays.asList(...)`](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/Arrays.html#asList(T...)).
 The `cffu` library no longer provides method variants with multiple parameter varargs array type inputs.

 3\) **Multiple `CompletableFuture` Inputs**

-Like multiple `Action` inputs, supports 3 parameter types for representing multiple `CompletableFuture`s: varargs array, collection, and `Tuple` (different generic parameter types for multiple inputs).
+Like multiple `Action` inputs, supports 3-parameter types for representing multiple `CompletableFuture`s: varargs array, collection, and `Tuple` (different generic parameter types for multiple inputs).
-Corresponding to 3 groups of variant methods:
+Corresponding to three groups of variant methods:

-- Multiple parameter varargs input, input type is array type
+- Multiple parameter varargs input, input type is the array type
   - Corresponding method group `CompletableFutureUtils.*Of`
 - Collection input, input type is `Iterable`
   - Corresponding method group `CfIterableUtils.*Of`
   - The method names and functionality of this group are the same as the "multiple parameter varargs input" above, but the parameter types for multiple `CompletableFuture` inputs are different (`Iterable` vs. array)
-- Heterogeneous inputs with different types, input type is `Tuple`
+- Heterogeneous inputs with different types, the input type is `Tuple`
   - Corresponding method group `CfTupleUtils.*TupleOf`

 ### 3.2 best practices for selecting orchestration methods 🏆